MasterVito/DiffusionVG/README.md

-# DiffusionVG
+# Exploring Iterative Refinement with Diffusion Models for Video Grounding
-Official implementation for DiffusionVG: Exploring Iterative Refinement with Diffusion Models for Video Grounding
+Implementation for DiffusionVG: Exploring Iterative Refinement with Diffusion Models for Video Grounding